uob-positron-imaging-centre/pept/README.md

 ## Contributing

-At the moment, the subpackages in `pept.tracking` are biased towards PEPT-ML, as there aren't many algorithms integrated into package *yet*.
-New algorithms and/or recommendations for the package are more than welcome! `pept` aims to be a community effort, be it academic, industrial, medical, or just from PEPT enthusiasts - so it is open for help with documentation, algorithms, utilities or analysis scripts, tutorials, and pull requests in general!
-To contribute please fork the project, make your changes and submit a pull request.
-We will do our best to work through any issues with you and get your code merged into the main branch.
+The `pept` library is not a one-man project; it is being built, improved and extended continuously (directly or indirectly) by an international team of researchers of diverse backgrounds - including programmers, mathematicians and chemical / mechanical / nuclear engineers.
+Want to contribute and become a PEPTspert yourself?
+Great, join the team!

+There are multiple ways to help:
+- [Open an issue](https://github.com/uob-positron-imaging-centre/pept/issues/new) mentioning any improvement you think `pept` could benefit from.
+- Write a tutorial or share scripts you've developed that we can add to the [`pept` documentation](https://pept.readthedocs.io/en/latest/) to help other people in the future.
+- Share your PEPT-related algorithms - tracking, post-processing, visualisation, anything really! - so everybody can benefit from them.

+Want to be a superhero and contribute code directly to the library itself?
+Grand - fork the project, add your code and submit a pull request (if that sounds like gibberish but you're an eager programmer, check [this article](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests)).
+We are more than happy to work with you on integrating your code into the library and, if helpful, we can schedule a screen-to-screen meeting for a more in-depth discussion about the `pept` package architecture.

+Naturally, anything you contribute to the library will respect your authorship - protected by the strong GPL v3.0 open-source license (see the "Licensing" section below).
+If you include published work, please add a pointer to your publication in the code documentation.

 ## Citing

 If you used this codebase or any software making use of it in a scientific publication, we ask you to cite the following paper:

 > Nicuşan AL, Windows-Yule CR.
 Positron emission particle tracking using machine learning.
 Review of Scientific Instruments.
 2020 Jan 1;91(1):013329.

 > https://doi.org/10.1063/1.5129251

+Because `pept` is a project bringing together the expertise of many people, it hosts multiple algorithms that were developed and published in other papers.
+Please check the documentation of the `pept` algorithms you are using in your research and cite the original papers mentioned accordingly.

 ## Licensing

-The `pept` package is GNU v3.0 licensed.
+The `pept` package is [GPL v3.0](https://choosealicense.com/licenses/gpl-3.0/) licensed.
+In non-lawyer terms, the key points of this license are:
+- You can view, use, copy and modify this code **_freely_**.
+- Your modifications must _also_ be licensed with GPL v3.0 or later.
+- If you share your modifications with someone, you have to include the source code as well.

+Essentially do whatever you want with the code, but don't try selling it saying it's yours :).
+This is a community-driven project building upon many other wonderful open-source projects (NumPy, Plotly, even Python itself!) without which `pept` simply would not have been possible.
+GPL v3.0 is indeed a very strong *copyleft* license; it was deliberately chosen to maintain the openness and transparency of great software and progress, and respect the researchers pushing PEPT forward.
+Frankly, open collaboration is way more efficient than closed, for-profit competition.

+Copyright (C) 2021 the `pept` developers.
+Until now, this library was built directly or indirectly through the brain-time of:
-Copyright (C) 2020 Andrei Leonard Nicusan.
+- Andrei Leonard Nicusan (University of Birmingham)
+- Dr. Kit Windows-Yule (University of Birmingham)
+- Dr. Sam Manger (University of Birmingham)
+- Matthew Herald (University of Birmingham)
+- Chris Jones (University of Birmingham)
+- Prof. David Parker (University of Birmingham)
+- Dr. Antoine Renaud (University of Edinburgh)
+- Dr. Cody Wiggins (Virginia Commonwealth University)